Corruption in Singapore: S. Iswaran (2023)

 In July 2023, the Corrupt Practices Investigation Bureau (CPIB) formally opened an investigation into S. Iswaran, the Minister for Transport, and arrested him along with property tycoon Ong Beng Seng.
 Although both men were released on bail, Iswaran was interdicted and his ministerial pay was reduced to S$8,500.

 On 9 January 2024, Chan Chun Sing, the Minister-in-charge of the Public Service and Minister for Education, issued a parliamentary reply that investigations into Iswaran were completed and that the Attorney General's Chambers were reviewing the case.
 Nine days later, Iswaran arrived at the State Courts where the charges against him were read for the first time.

 Iswaran became the first minister to be investigated for corruption in Singapore since 1986 and the first minister to be charged and to face trial in court since 1975.
 27 charges were handed down against Iswaran: two charges were for corruptly obtaining favours to advance Ong's business interests through contracts between the Singapore Tourism Board and a private company chaired by Ong; 24 charges were for obtaining valuable items from Ong without any consideration; and one charge was for obstructing the course of justice.
 Iswaran was represented by Davinder Singh during his trial.

 During the trial on 23 September, two charges were added under Section 165 of the Penal Code.
 On 24 September, the prosecution went ahead with only four charges of obtaining valuable items as a public servant and one charge of obstructing the course of justice against Iswaran, who pleaded guilty to all five charges.
 On 3 October, he was sentenced to 12 months' imprisonment.

+He was placed on the Home Detention Scheme on 7 February 2025.

+It was reported on 7 June 2025 that he had completed his sentence.